2020025943/DiseasePrediction/README.md

 DiseasePrediction
 =======================

 This project is a collection of my dissertation projects.
 The first paper, Research on Disease Prediction Based on Improved DeepFM and IoMT: We adopt the modified DeepFM to predict hepatitis.
 The second paper, Prototypical Network Based on Manhattan Distance: We adopt the Protopical Network in few-shot learning to classify generic image datasets.
 The third paper, FMPNN in Digital Twins Smart Healthcare: We predict patients with or without stroke.
+The forth paper, ENFM: Extreme Neural Factorization Machine for Disease Prediction: A new model called Extreme Neural Factorization Machine (ENFM) has been proposed for the detection of depression.
 The proposed models have excellent performance and can be better used in disease prediction.

 Research on Disease Prediction Based on Improved DeepFM and IoMT
 -------------------